im23123v/Projects-Portfolio/README.md

-# Projects-Portfolio
-Vishwa's Projects Portfolio  A curated collection of projects showcasing expertise in diverse tech domains:  Cybersecurity: Awareness tools and defense strategies.
-AI: Chatbots, voice assistants, &amp; AI innovations.
-Web &amp; App Development: Dynamic websites and user-friendly apps.
-IoT: Smart solutions leveraging connected devices.
-Explore &amp; innovation.
+Vishwa's Projects Portfolio

+A one-stop repository showcasing diverse projects across multiple domains of technology and innovation.

+Categories:
+- Cybersecurity: Tools and resources to enhance online safety and awareness.
+- artificial Intelligence: AI-powered chatbots, voice assistants, and more.
+- Web Development: Dynamic and responsive web applications.
+- App Development: Functional and user-friendly mobile applications.
+- IoT Projects: Innovative solutions leveraging the Internet of Things.

+Explore the portfolio to see my journey in tech! 🌟